CONTACT | PRESS

 Bachelors of Design (Summa Cum Laude) – University of Florida | School of Architecture

 Quilian [pronounced killian] is a designer, researcher, writer, and educator currently working out of Brooklyn, New York.
 Quilian founded DSGN AGNC and is its principal.
-Quilian works with community groups and trans-disciplinary teams to create comprehensive research that can be used to propose a variety of targeted policies, actions and designs at various scales — from pamphlets to architectures to landscapes.
+Quilian works with teams to create comprehensive research that can be used to propose a variety of targeted policies, actions and designs at various scales — from pamphlets to architectures to landscapes.

-Quilian has won awards from the American Society of Landscape Architects, Harvard University, The Boston Society of Architects and his work has been featured at the Venice Biennale, Queens Museum of Art, Harvard University, Parsons The Neschool of Design, among others.
+Quilian has won awards from the Vilcek Foundation, the American Society of Landscape Architects, Harvard University, The Boston Society of Architects and his work has been featured at the Venice Biennale, Queens Museum of Art, Harvard University, Parsons The Neschool of Design, among others.
 Quilian also collaborates on a variety of architectural, urban, design and research projects with other groups, including Estudio Teddy Cruz, Archinect, Places Journal, #lgnlgn, Harvard University, Parsons The New School for Design, the Queens Museum of Art and the non-profit Architecture 2030.
 These projects often cross disciplinary boundaries and are located in Africa, Europe and North, Central and South America.